Gengsheng-Li/Classifiers-enhanced-by-pre-training/results/train_from_scratch/README.md

-The weights of the model during training will be automatically stored here if you run tarin_from_scratch.py.
+The weights of the model during training will be automatically stored here if you run train_from_scratch.py or run_train_from_scratch.slurm.